HongMoonKi/LLM-GRec/README.md

-# LLM-GRec: Enhancing LLM-based Recommendation with Graph Neural Networks
+# LLM-GRec: LLM-GRec: LLM-based Recommendation with Graph Collaborative Filtering

 This repository is designed for implementing LLM-GRec.